-Divorce changes nearly every part of your life – where you live, how you budget, and how you care for your kids.
-It also comes with a legal process that may feel unfamiliar or overwhelming at first.
-Knowing what to expect can help you take the next step with more confidence.
+Divorce changes nearly every part of your life—where you live, how you budget, and how you care for your kids.
+It also comes with a legal process that may initially feel unfamiliar or overwhelming.
+Knowing what to expect can help you take the next step more confidently.
+Understanding the divorce process and legal requirements gives you the clarity and control to move forward confidently.
+It also enables you to work toward a fair settlement that supports your future and protects what matters most.

-The divorce process in North Carolina follows clear rules about separation, paperwork, and property division.
+Winning the divorce process in North Carolina follows clear separation, paperwork, and property division rules.
 A divorce lawyer in Raleigh can walk you through each step and help protect your rights while you move forward.

 Types of Divorce in North Carolina

-• Divorce from bed and board is a form of legal separation based on fault, such as cruelty or abandonment.
-It doesn’t end the marriage, but it can give one spouse legal protections while living apart.
+- Divorce from bed and board is a form of legal separation based on fault, such as cruelty or abandonment.
+It doesn’t end the marriage, but can give one spouse legal protections while living apart.

 Separation Requirement